ElmirDzaka/Automated-ILP-Scheduler/README.md

 ## Future Features

+* Improve MR-LC and ML-RC optimization
+* For ML-RC, sort output nodes and put an asterisk next to critical ones
 * Verbose option
 * Take a single area cost and generate all the possible resource combinations
 * Generalize edgelist.py to take user input and generate custom DFGs